provence2911/SQL-Dara-Analysis/SQL_P1_Pain_management/README.md

 1. What is the percentage of cases with no pain or mild pain (VAS ≤ 3)?
 2. In case of pain (VAS >3), do patients receive response from medical staff for pain relief?
 What is the number of successful rescues?
 3. What is the ratio of rescue per type?
-4. What is the number of success and failure by type of analgesia?
+4. What is the number of successes and failures by type of analgesia?
 5. When do patients usually have pain?
-6. What is the correlation between pain and first standing up time?
+6. What is the correlation between pain and first standing-up time?
 7. What is the PROMS score by month?

 # Tools I used